 - Are either of you currently working?
 If you are both working and bringing in an income, your lifestyle may change if one or both of you decide to retire or stop working soon.

-- After both of you are retired or no longer working, what do you want to do with your time?
+- How do you want to spend retirement?
 If one of you wants to travel while the other wants to start a business, there may be a conflict regarding the time you spend together as a couple in a few years.

 Managing Your Finances Now and Down the Line